-Plastiq is a 3rd-party payment processor that offers the ability to pay any type of bill with a credit (or debit) card for a fee.
+Plastiq is a 3rd-party payment processor that offers the ability to pay any type of bill (such as rent, mortgage, tuition fee, etc.) with a credit (or debit) card for a fee.
 Payments can be sent to both businesses and individuals.
 The recipient will receive an electronic payment if they are in Plastiq’s system, or a check delivered by USPS if they are not.

 - Credit card payments (Visa, MasterCard, AmEx, Discover) – 2.5% fee